 Anh: For the demographic survey, we focus on 5 buckets: race and ethnicity, gender, sexual orientation, gender identity and primary language.
-Together these provide us with a broader understanding of the communities we’re serving.
-We have a pretty detailed breakdown of the racial and ethnic identity – we allow people to select not just “Asian American,” but also go one level deeper: Are they Southeast Asian, for instance?
+Together these provide us with a broader understanding of the communities we are serving.
+We have a pretty detailed breakdown of the racial and ethnic identity – we allow people to select not just select “Asian American,” but also go one level deeper: Are they Southeast Asian, for instance?
 They always have the option to write in a different option if they self-identify differently.
-This also works extremely well with gender and sexual identities.
+This also works well with questions about gender and sexual identities.
 We always have the option for people to decline to state, or decline a question, because we understand not everyone is comfortable sharing their identity.

 We have one survey that is now being used across the agency.
 The data we have is standardized, so it can be rolled into larger categories that allows us to compare to city and census data.
 The data is being collected via Survey Monkey, but we will soon be moving to Salesforce.